Too much or not enough. When it comes to water, those tend to be the primary motivations for implementing smarter management strategies.

 It’s important, though, to prioritize long-term sustainability over a short-term fix and find the right solutions for your operation.
 Water is an increasingly valuable resource, and regardless of availability, managing it properly today will lead to recurring benefits.

-With extreme weather patterns becoming more common and less predictable, you can also proactively take steps to level the playing field – literally – to capitalize on and customize your water management solutions.
+With extreme weather patterns becoming more common and less predictable, industries can proactively level the playing field – literally – to capitalize and customize water management solutions.

 Trimble experts offer 3 tips for planning and implementing successful, sustainable water management practices.